 We want to achieve a FAIR SHARE of women in leadership positions in the international civil society sector.
 We collect data on the percentage of women in senior management teams and boards of the largest international civil society organisations (CSOs) and call on them to achieve gender equality in their organisations by 2030.
-We annually track progress towards 2030.
+We track progress towards this goal annually with the FAIR SHARE Monitor.
 We also aim to contribute to a new, feminist leadership culture in the sector.

 Through the FAIR SHARE Monitor, we publish data on women in leadership positions for some of the largest and well known international CSOs.
 Based on the data collected, we compile a ranking of organisations who have a fair share of women in leadership.
 We issued the first FAIR SHARE Monitor in March 2019.
 Currently, our database features 31international CSOs.
 In addition, we present a number of organisational Monitors, which include data of both the international secretariat and national affiliates or country offices.
 Our Monitor “Around the World” shows national organisations that have approached us to become part of the FAIR SHARE movement.

-In March 2020, we are launching our first national FAIR SHARE Monitor.
-We are starting with Germany but intend to add many of the world’s key countries over the next few years.
+In March 2020, we launched our first national FAIR SHARE Monitor for Germany.
+We intend to add many of the world’s key countries over the next few years.

 Based on our first data analysis, we can say:

 First, we got in touch with the senior leadership of some of the largest and well-known international CSOs and asked them to provide us with the following data about their organisations:

 Note: organisations who sign on to the FAIR SHARE Commitment also commit to data updates every year.

 Second, we researched publicly available information on the websites and in annual reports of the organisations to the best of our knowledge and belief.